Revised March 24, 2022.

 Presumptive positive — A “presumptive positive” or “presumptive case” describes a person who, without a positive diagnostic test, is deemed positive for COVID-19 by a health care provider or public health department as a result of having COVID-like symptoms and having been in close contact with a confirmed case.

 Quarantine — To “quarantine” is to separate an individual who has been exposed to COVID-19 from any other individuals, including others who have also been exposed.
 The purpose is to slow the spread of the disease by separating and restricting the movement of individuals who were exposed to minimize the exposure of others and to monitor if they become sick.
-Individuals who are up to date on their COVID-19 vaccines do not need to quarantine if they have been a close contact unless they develop COVID-19 symptoms.
+Per OHA guidance quarantine is no longer needed for the general public if you are exposed to COVID-19 and not symptomatic.

-Vaccination status: Not up to date - A person is "not up to date" if they are unvaccinated, have not completed the primary series of any COVID-19 vaccine, have completed the primary series of Pfizer more than five months ago and is not boosted, of Moderna over six months ago and is not boosted, or have completed the primary series of J&J over two months ago and is not boosted.
+Vaccination status: Not up to date - A person is "not up to date" if they are unvaccinated, have not completed the primary series of any COVID-19 vaccine, have completed the primary series of Pfizer or Moderna more than five months ago and is not boosted or have completed the primary series of J&J over two months ago and is not boosted.

-Vaccination status: Up to date - A person is "up to date" if they are boosted, have completed the primary series of Pfizer within the last five months, or Moderna within the last six months, or completed the primary does of J&J within the last two months.
+Vaccination status: Up to date - A person is "up to date" if they are boosted, have completed the primary series of Pfizer or Moderna within the last five months or completed the primary does of J&J within the last two months.